dannyhlee/training-code/review-answers-wk2.md

 #### Do SQL databases have embedded records like mongo has embedded documents?

+Not usually, in SQL database the standard is towards a normalized form which breaks out related data into separate tables and links them with a foreign key.

 #### Can we freely store any data we like in an RDBMS table the same way we store any data in a mongo collection?